johnnyboustany/Typeically/README.md

 ## Technologies Used
 Java, JavaScript, React, SQL

+## General Info

+This project aims to provide entertainment in the form of a typing game that allows you to type along to user selected lyrics.
+There is currently no application that allows users to type along to lyrics of a song that they inputted, and so our project aims to fulfill the want for such an application.

 ## Features

-This web application aims to provide entertainment in the form of a typing game that allows you to type along to user selected lyrics.
-There is currently no application that allows users to type along to lyrics of a song that they inputted, and so our project aims to fulfill the want for such an application.
 The following demos below showcase the app’s main features.

 ### Demo of Search Bar & Typing: